openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 Here are some reasons why OpenWISP uses Django REST framework:

-- simplicity, flexibility, quality, and test coverage of source code
+- Simplicity, flexibility, quality, and test coverage of source code
-- powerful serialization engine compatible with both ORM and non-ORM data sources
+- Powerful serialization engine compatible with both ORM and non-ORM data sources
-- clean, simple, views for Resources, using Django's new class based views
+- Clean, simple, views for Resources, using Django's new class based views
 - HTTP response handling, content type negotiation using HTTP Accept headers
-- publishing of metadata along with querysets
+- Publishing of metadata along with querysets

 **Resources for learning Django REST Framework**: